 epics>

-Verify EPICS functionality:
+Verify EPICS commands are working:

 jiangyan@DESKTOP-84CO9VB:~$ caget temperature:water